What is vulvodynia?

-Vulvodynia generally occurs in adult women between the mid-20's to late 60's.
+Vulvodynia generally occurs in adult women between the mid-'20s to late '60s.
 These women are usually healthy active women with no history of chronic health problems or sexually transmitted diseases.
-Vulvodynia is no more or less common in women whom have had one or more sexual partners.
+Vulvodynia is no more or less common in women who have had one or more sexual partners.

-The actual incidence of vulvodynia is unknown but may be as high as 15%.
+The actual incidence of vulvodynia is unknown but can be as high as 15%.

 Factors that have been associated with vulvodynia include.